Spring Classes 2024

 Assignments:

 There are 3 major assignments, called design studios.
 All the assignments are group projects, and you are assigned a new group for each assignment.
 The assignment involved a surprising amount of creativity.
-Each assignment basically the teams to design a made up software product based on a brief.
-There was a lot of freedom to come up with your own twist or unique ideas Overall, I found that the assignments were just about getting it done and showing that you put effort into it.
+Each assignment is basically a project brief.
+There was a lot of freedom to come up with your own twist or unique ideas.
+Overall, I found that the assignments were just about getting it done and showing that you put in effort.
 It didn’t really seem like any of the assignments were seriously critiqued and examined by the graders.
-If you included all the parts in the template and made the document look professional, you did well on it.
+If you included all the parts in the template and made the document look professional, you did well.

-The first assignment was to create the application design for fictional toy rental business.
+The first assignment was to create a mobile application for fictional toy rental business.
 The application would be used by consumers to place orders and manage rentals.
-The application design is only the visual elements, such as the user interface design, and does not involve any aspect of software design or coding.
+For the assignment we were only suppose to build the UI/UX, no coding was required.

 Design Studio 1: https://docs.google.com/document/d/1amAuQC9pZT_sigN4wLr57R2yZUHh-B-iOHS6XaY2COI/edit?usp=sharing

 The second assignment was all about software design.
-We were asked to create the software system design for a traffic simulator.
-This mainly involved creating UML diagram to describe all the entities and components that would need to be programmed for such a system.
+We were asked to create the software architecture for a traffic simulator.
+This involved creating UML diagrams to describe all the entities and components that such system would require.

 Design Studio 2: https://docs.google.com/document/d/1SXRD4ZLZQd8jUolQlBTjr29L1zBsUZ720ZsJ_zRd0yc/edit?usp=sharing

-The third and final assignment involved both the application and software design.
-It was to create the design for mobile application to teach students about green initiatives around UCI’s campus.
+The third and final assignment involved both application and software design.
+It tasked us with the design of a mobile application for green initiative education and out-reach around UCI.
 This was a time consuming though not difficult assignment.
-It took a lot of time to create the UX design, the build all the system design diagrams.
+It took a lot of time to create the UX design and create all the system design diagrams.
 I did not get a much if any help from my team on this one.
-It was a lot of writing.
-By the end I was pretty much over it.

 Design Studio 3: https://docs.google.com/document/d/1WtROcfDGJ9MgaRhE92rdk80_vgoLqUzGZ8ReQYsuVYg/edit?usp=sharing